ICE agents detain several people at immigration supervision program site in Chicago

 Community members showed up in force Wednesday afternoon, yelling at ICE agents and trying to seek clarity on why people were being detained.

-Immigration rights advocates said people enrolled in the supervision program received messages to show up for check-ins, and when they arrived, they were detained.
+"She followed everything.
+She did everything.
+She has an active pending work permit, and she was told to come in.
+She came in with her attorney — and yet she's still arrested," Fernandez said.
+"I'm her attorney.
+I should be able to do something, but I can't.
+I don't know where she is."

+The tension between community activists and ICE agents has played out in other cities such as Minneapolis in recent days.

 Chicago police confirmed officers were on scene to help with crowd control.
-Police said it was done in the interest of public safety.
+Police said it was done in the interest of public safety, and CPD officers did not assist ICE.

 ICE did not immediately respond to a request for information on how many people were taken into custody, and who was arrested.

-Homeland Security Secretary Kristi Noem has directed ICE agents to ramp up activity targeting immigrants who have overstayed their visas in the U.S.
+Homeland Security Secretary Kristi Noem earlier Wednesday directed ICE agents to ramp up activity targeting immigrants who have overstayed their visas in the U.S.

 The directive followed a terror attack in Boulder, Colorado, targeting a group of Jewish people.
-The suspect in that attack is accused of overstaying his visa.
+The suspect in that attack, 45-year-old Mohamed Sabry Soliman, is accused of overstaying his visa.